 \textbf{Hardware Implementation.} Based on these algorithms, we introduce the hardware implementation details of the proposed hot-page detector and the error-bound estimation logic:

 $\bullet$ \emph{Pipelined Hot Page Detection.} In Figure~\ref{fig:neoprof_pipeline}, we break down the detector's pipeline into three primary stages: (1) hash index computation, (2) hot page checking, and (3) hot page filtering.
-Each of these stages comprises a series of finer pipeline stages.
+Each stage comprises finer pipeline stages.
 We utilize the \emph{H3}~\cite{h3} hash function for hash index computation.
-This function calculates a $m$-bit hash value based on a $n$-bit input value $x$ and a $n\cdot m$-bit seed $\pi$:
+This function calculates an $m$-bit hash value based on a $n$-bit input value $x$ and a $n\cdot m$-bit seed $\pi$:

-where the input $x$ is the $n$-bit page address. $x(i)\cdot \pi(i)$ performs logic \texttt{AND} between each bit $x(i)$ and every bit of $\pi(i)$ (the seed $\pi$ is viewed as a 2D bit array with $n$ rows and $m$ columns).
+where the input $x$ is the $n$-bit page address. $x(i)\cdot \pi(i)$ performs logic \texttt{AND} between each bit $x(i)$ and every bit of $\pi(i)$.
 The $\oplus$ operator performs logic \texttt{XOR} operation on vectors.
-The resulting vector, denoted as $h_\pi(x)$, is an $m$ bit vector encoding the hashed index.
-To ensure efficient and pipelined processing, we divide this reduction tree into $\mathbf{M}$ stages, as visualized in Figure~\ref{fig:neoprof_pipeline}.
-Additionally, we employ a total of $\mathbf{D}$ pipeline units to handle the hash functions for each sketch row in parallel.
+The resulting vector $h_\pi(x)$ is an $m$-bit hashed index.
+To ensure efficient and pipelined processing, we divide this reduction tree into $\mathbf{M}$ stages.
+A total of $\mathbf{D}$ pipeline units handle the hash functions for each sketch row in parallel.

-Another implementation challenge arises when the sketch array width, represented by the parameter $\mathbf{W}$, increases.
-This makes achieving a single-cycle index and update for any counter difficult.
-To address this, we adopt a solution based on prior practices~\cite{tong2017sketch}.
-We partition the memory into $\mathbf{K}$ sub-blocks and implement the sketch array in a pipelined manner.
+Another challenge arises when the sketch array width $\mathbf{W}$ increases.
+This makes it difficult to achieve a single-cycle index and update for any counter.
+To address this, we follow prior practices~\cite{tong2017sketch} and partition the memory into $\mathbf{K}$ sub-blocks and implement the sketch array in a pipelined manner.

 $\bullet$ \emph{Histogram-based Error-Bound Estimation.} According to the accurate error-bound estimation algorithm introduced above, we should read out a row of sketch counters, sort them, and select the $p$-percentile value as the error bound.
-To reduce CXL bandwidth occupation and save host CPU cycles, we avoid reading out sketch counters by adopting a histogram-based error-bound estimation mechanism.
+To reduce CXL channel occupation and save host CPU cycles, we propose a histogram-based error-bound estimation mechanism.